9tigerio/db2rest-web/docs/read/filter-table-with-rsql.md

 sidebar_position: 2
 ---

-# Filter table with RSQL
+# Introduction to Filtering with RSQL

 DB2Rest uses RSQL or REST SQL to filter data in the database tables.
 RSQL is very easy to learn and write filtering queries.